FromFractalWaves/ctree/README.md

 CTree is a CLI tool designed to keep modular codebases manageable, especially when working with AI-assisted development.
 It allows you to extract relevant portions of code efficiently while maintaining the modular structure of your project.

+Unlike typical AI automation tools, CTree is **a human-centric augmentation tool**—it helps **you** structure and extract code efficiently, rather than replacing human decision-making.

 I built CTree using **o1-mini** to push beyond my current skill level, leveraging modular development to scale effectively.

+## Why CTree?

+Most AI tools focus on **automating tasks** and **replacing human decision-making.** But that approach has a serious flaw:

+- 🚫 **AI doesn’t always know what you want**
+- 🚫 **AI is unpredictable without good structure**
+- 🚫 **AI-generated outputs can be inconsistent**

+That’s where **CTree** comes in.
+It bridges the gap between human intuition and AI execution by giving you a structured way to:

+✅ Organize **complex ideas** before sending them to AI
+✅ Generate **clear, structured outputs** that AI tools can follow
+✅ Take advantage of **AI’s capabilities without losing control**

+Instead of fighting against AI’s quirks, CTree **works with them**, making it easier for you to **guide AI into producing better results.**

 ## Installation